t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 });
 ```

-It’s a tRPC procedure (equivalent to a route handler in a traditional backend) that first validates the input using Zod (which is the same validation library that we use for [environment variables](./env-variables)) - in this case it's making sure that the input is a string.
+This is a tRPC procedure (equivalent to a route handler in a traditional backend) that first validates the input using Zod (which is the same validation library that we use for [environment variables](./env-variables)) - in this case it's making sure that the input is a string.
 If the input is not a string it will send an informative error instead.

 After the input we chain a resolver function which can be either a [query](https://trpc.io/docs/v10/react-queries), [mutation](https://trpc.io/docs/v10/react-mutations) or a [subscription](https://trpc.io/docs/v10/subscriptions).
 In our example, the resolver calls our database using our [prisma](./prisma) client, and returns the user whose `id` matches the one we passed in.